bholeneha/Stock_Analysis/README.md

 The refactored code significantly reduced the time required to execute the macros.
 The code executed roughly 0.65 seconds faster than the original code.

-### Advantages and Disadvantages of Refactored Code
+### Summary

 #### Advantages of Refactoring the Code

-Refactoring the code helps the code look cleaner, easy to maintain, makes the code more efficient to run.
+Refactoring the code makes it cleaner, easy to maintain and more efficient to run.
+It also makes it easier to find errors by simplifying the code and improving the design of the code.
+It also allows the code to process more data and doing so efficiently.

 #### Disadvantages of Refactoring the Code

-Refactoring the code maybe time consuming, makes it more complex and does not improve the code's functionality.
+Refactoring the code maybe time consuming and does not improve the code's functionality.

+#### Relating to the Original VBA Script

 What are the advantages or disadvantages of refactoring code?